 The risk is increased in patients who have an indwelling epidural catheter.
 It is also increased in patients with a history of traumatic or repeated epidural or spinal puncture, a deformed spine, or spinal surgery.
 It is also increased in patients who use medicines that may affect blood clotting, such as other anticoagulants (eg, warfarin), aspirin, platelet inhibitors (eg, clopidogrel), and nonsteroidal anti-inflammatory drugs (NSAIDs) (eg, ibuprofen, naproxen).

-If you have a spinal or epidural procedure while you use Innohep, tell your doctor at once if you notice any symptoms of nerve problems (eg, numbness or tingling, muscle weakness, paralysis, loss of control of your bladder or bowels).
+If you have a spinal or epidural procedure while you use Innohep, tell your doctor at once if you notice any symptoms of nerve problems (eg, back pain; numbness or tingling, especially in the legs and feet; muscle weakness; paralysis; loss of bladder or bowel control).

-If you have recently had a spinal catheter taken out, some time should pass before Innohep is used again.
+Talk with your doctor if you have recently had or will be having a spinal or epidural procedure.
+Some time may need to pass between the use of Innohep and your procedure.
 Discuss any questions or concerns with your doctor.

 Innohep is used for:

 Preventing blood clots in patients who will be having certain types of surgery.
 It is also used to treat certain types of blood clots (deep vein thrombosis, pulmonary embolism).
 It is also used to prevent blood from clotting in dialysis lines.
 It may also be used for other conditions as determined by your doctor.